-Baby products often tout their BPA-free status, but without explaining why it should be avoided.
-But what is BPA and what are BPA plastics?
+BPA-free is often the selling point for baby products, but there’s rarely an explanation about what BPA is and why BPA plastics should be avoided.
 Essentially BPA and phthalates – a related class of chemicals – are plasticizers that can be found in food packaging, steel can liners, drug coatings, and cosmetics.
 They are commonly used to make plastic strong lightweight, and flexible.
-And there are some very good reasons they should be avoided.
+And considering bps effects, there are some very good reasons they should be avoided.

 “BPA’s should be our biggest concern because they contribute to the overall toxicity in our environment,” warns Mark Menolascino, MD, medical director of the Meno Clinic Center for Functional Medicine in Jackson Hole, WY, and Chief Medical Officer for Genexa.“BPAs create hormone disruption in multiple forms, including thyroid and adrenal, as well as the female and male hormones we’re familiar with,” says Menolascino.